jiayinlu19960224/TriMe/README.md

 =====
 TriMe++ is released as a free software.

-I am very interested to hear from users of the software, so if you find this useful, please email me at jiayinlu19960224work@gmail.com.
-Also, if you plan to publish an academic paper using this software, please consider citing the following
+If you plan to publish an academic paper using this software, please consider citing the following
 publications:

 - Lu, Jiayin, Rycroft, Chris.
 (2023).
 TriMe++: Multi-threaded triangular meshing in two dimensions